 (For people living with mental illness only)

 These support groups take place at 4333 Cote Ste.
 Catherine Road from 7pm-8:30pm.
 No registration required–just show up a few minutes before the start time so we can direct you to the correct group.
 All groups are for adults only and are offered free of charge.
+Support groups are predominantly conducted in English but discussion can be bilingual.

 We also hold a support group on the South Shore (for family and friends only); these meetings take place at Greenfield Park Baptist Church, 598 Bellevue North at 6:30pm.